Welcome, guest !

 There are approx. 30 manufacturers of altogether 250 type approved various types and sizes of boilers.
 The boilers have reached a very high efficiency and low emission - partly due to the Danish ttype approval system.
 The size of the subsidy has been dependent of the testing included in the type approval, meaning the less emission, and the higher efficiency, the higher subsidy.
 In this way systematic testing has given a boost to increased efficiency and reduction of emissions, due to the good interaction between the test station and the manufacturers of boilers.

-Link to this news: Wood pellet market in Denmark
+Related Offers - Wood pellet market in Denmark